nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Finding Students

 This section guides you on how to find or filter students of your choice in TAB.
+Quickly find a student no matter how many you have!

 --------------------------------------------------------------------------------------------------------------------